 Customer funds are first deposited into the business's merchant account until this process becomes a "fait accompli" when the funds land in the property manager's business account.
 Every month, no further action needs to be taken by either party.
 Rent gets paid on time every time.
 This recurring payment life cycle carries on until the agreed subscription term ends.

 Recurring payments have become an integral component of the SaaS experience.
 The subscription-based business model gives customers the flexibility and convenience of ongoing payments while simultaneously delivering a steady revenue stream for the company.

 Subscription and recurring payments are very similar in all the similar ways.
 Subscription payments are more often than not a fixed amount.
-In contrast, recurring payments could fluctuate, such as a utility bill, and subscription payments deliver more flexibility to the customer, as in they can upgrade or downgrade their subscription plan.
+In contrast, variable recurring payments can fluctuate, such as utility bills, and subscription payments deliver more flexibility to the customer, as in they can upgrade or downgrade their subscription plan.

 Both options have fast become a platform favourite due to their ability to deliver a seamless payment experience with fewer touchpoints and less interaction and the fact they solve several merchant payment problems like the time-consuming manual task of following up when a payment is due ( more on that below).

 The recurring revenue business model is popping up everywhere and solving challenges in industries you might least expect.

 It is an excellent payment solution for any repeat collection: